-The Board of Directors has the responsibility for the establishment and supervision of the Company's risk management.
-The Board has established a Risk Management Committee which is responsible for the development and supervision on the Company's policies for risk management and the Committee is obliged to report regularly its actions to the Board of Directors.
+The Board of Directors has the responsibility for the establishment and supervision of the Group's risk management.
+The Board has established a Risk Management Committee which is responsible for the development and supervision on the Group's policies for risk management and the Committee is obliged to report regularly its actions to the Board of Directors.

-The Company's risk management policies are established to identify and analyze the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
-The Company, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.
+The Group's risk management policies are established to identify and analyze the risks faced by the Group, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Group's activities.
+The Group, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their roles and obligations.

-The Risk Management Committee of the Company monitors how the management ensures compliance with the risk management policies and reviews the adequacy of the risk management framework related to the risks the Company faces.
-The Committee is being assisted by the Internal Audit department.
+The Risk Management Committee of the Group monitors how the management ensures compliance with the risk management policies and reviews the adequacy of the risk management framework related to the risks the Group faces.
+The Committee of the Group is being assisted by the Internal Audit department.
 Internal Audit undertakes both planned and unplanned inspections of the risk management controls and procedures and the results are reported directly to the management.